SNL-UCSB/cs-176b-tutorials-spring23/tutorial3/README.md

 # Tutorial 3

-In this tutorial we will create a basic topology consisting of 2 hosts and a switch just like in the previous tutorials.
+In this tutorial, we will create a basic topology consisting of 2 hosts and a switch just like in the previous tutorials.
 To do this we will be using mininet.
 For mininet documentation go [here](http://mininet.org/walkthrough/).